Classical Tripos

 The Classical Tripos is the taught course in classics at the Faculty of Classics, University of Cambridge.
-It is equivalent to Literae Humaniores at Oxford.
+It is equivalent to Literae Humaniores at Oxford University.
 It is traditionally a three-year degree, but for those who have not previously studied Latin and Greek, a four-year course has been introduced.
 It is not essential to have a Greek A-Level to study for the three-year degree as intensive Greek teaching is available, but most students will have a Latin A-Level.

 Classics at Cambridge consists of language (Greek and Latin), classical literature, ancient history, classical art and archaeology, classical philosophy, and linguistics.

 Parts of the degree

 Prelims to Part I

 Taken by those doing the four-year course, this is an introduction to Latin, with Greek being taken up in Part IA.

 Part IA

 During the first year, undergraduates take subjects to gain a general idea of the ancient world and to discover which area is most appealing to them.
 Much of the work is language based; written texts are a major source of evidence for classical antiquity and so there is an emphasis in Part I on developing fluent, accurate reading skills in both Greek and Latin.

 Although roughly three-quarters of the course is taken up with developing language skills, both centred on the set texts and in unseen translation, students are also expected to study literature, philosophy, history, linguistics and philology, and art and archaeology.